-Throughout 2013/14 a director-sponsored Diversity and Inclusion Working Group actively drove diversity and inclusion matters, with a remit to ensure that the diversity and inclusion policy is reviewed regularly and properly integrated in the business.
-By ensuring that diversity and inclusion principles underpin all of our work and the services provided, we are supported in maintaining sector leading performance.
+nationality; ethnic and national origin; sexuality/sexual orientation; religion and belief; disability; marital status; membership of a trade union; part-time or fixed term employee status.
+In all areas of employment, including recruitment, training, career development and promotion, the Group does not treat less favourably any applicant for employment or current employee by conditions or requirements which cannot be justified.
+Throughout 2013/14 a director-sponsored Diversity and Inclusion Working Group actively drove Diversity and Inclusion matters, with a remit to ensure that the Diversity and Inclusion Policy is reviewed regularly and properly integrated in the business.
+By ensuring that diversity and inclusion principles underpin all of the Group's work and the services provided, the Group is supported in maintaining sector leading performance.

 The Group aims to attract, select, develop and retain the best talent to meet the needs of the business at all times.
-There is a strong commitment to understanding future skills requirements and ensuring that plans are in place to meet our evolving needs.
+There is a strong commitment to understanding future skills requirements and ensuring that plans are in place to meet the Group's evolving needs.
 Particular emphasis is to be given to developing the pipeline of technical talent and to responding to key developments within the industry that will create the need for the acquisition and development of new skills not previously recruited.
 The Group's approach to talent management is fully inclusive and creates a framework to discuss aspirations, skills and development needs at all levels.
 This activity will be developed further in the coming months and years with the aim of retaining critical skills within the organisation, by enabling greater progression of talent internally.

 The Group places great emphasis on enhancing business performance by maximising individual, team and organisational capability through the development of safety, technical, behavioural and leadership skills.
-Leadership skills are recognised and developed using our 'Responsible Leader' framework which focuses on 'Knowing the World of Water'; 'Operational Excellence'; and 'Personal Leadership'.
+Leadership skills are recognised and developed using the Group's Responsible Leader framework which focuses on Knowing the World of Water; Operational Excellence; and Personal Leadership.
 A wide range of development tools are provided, including in-house and accredited programmes to help all employees develop the necessary skills, knowledge, values and experience to realise their performance potential.
-An example of a current tool being used is the MySkills framework, which has already assessed the competencies required in over 30 key roles to ensure that the company builds appropriate development programmes and better understand capability gaps.
+An example of a current tool being used is the MySkills framework, which has already assessed the competencies required in over 30 key roles to ensure that the Group builds appropriate development programmes and better understands capability gaps.